The 1994 Film Adaptation of Little Women, Louisa May Alcott’s Timeless Classic

 With a screenplay by Robin Swicord, and directed by Gillian Armstrong (also the director of the wonderful 1979 film version of My Brilliant Career), this was the fifth feature film adaptation of Alcott’s classic Little Women.

 “Some books are so familiar, reading them is like being home again.”
-Though Jo March was talking about Shakespeare, we’re all aware that Little Women is a nostalgic novel that gives viewers the same warm feeling.
+Though this is Jo March talking about Shakespeare, Little Women is a nostalgia-laced classic about which one might say the same.

 . . . . . . . . . .